VancouverBitdevs/nodeacademy/_posts/2023-05-13-install-bitcoin.md

 As enthusiasts of open source and self-sovereign software, we will recommend installing Bitcoin Core from source, but will also document the other options here for your convenience.

 Compiling software can be understood a bit like baking a cake.
-We take the raw ingrediences, that is math and information, and mix it in a way defined by the recipe, which we download in form of the source code.
+We take the raw ingredients, that is math and information, and mix it in a way defined by the recipe, which we download in form of the source code.
 How exactly we read this recipe depends on the project's programming language.

 ## From source